Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-keyvault-certificates/README.md

 ## Creating an Azure Key Vault

-To create an Azure KeyVault use the command line below:
+To create an Azure Key Vault use the command line below:

 ```shell
   export KEY_VAULT=mykeyvault